 The next few valleys are dry, and between them the track crosses some large, open gravel fields.

 After about four kilometres the track swings to the east and follows the top of a long ridge.
 Directly behind me is Mount Ngauruhoe.

 The track follows the Waihohonu Stream for a short distance, before crossing it over a timber bridge.
-There would have been an idyllic camping spot by the stream just after crossing, although one is only supposed to camp at designated sites… and in any case, my tent is still at Auckland airport…
+There would have been an idyllic camping spot by the stream just after river crossing, although you’re only supposed to camp at designated sites… and in any case, my tent is still at Auckland airport…

-Although the track climbs fairly steeply back up to the top of the ridge through ferns and beech forest, it’s easy walking and doesn’t take long to reach the top.
+Although the Tongariro Northern Circuit track climbs fairly steeply back up to the top of the ridge through ferns and beech forest, it’s easy walking and doesn’t take long to reach the top.

 I’m getting close to Waihohonu Hut, my destination for today… as the track descends I can see the hut in the broad valley, at the edge of another patch of forest.

 There’s another nice section of thick forest and a sturdy metal bridge over a branch of the Waihohonu Stream, and I’ve reached the hut!

 It’s almost 8pm, and I’m just in time to catch the Hut Warden, Dani Patterson, talking about the history of the hut and local area.
 Waihohonu Hut is the “Taj Mahal” of the TTongariro Northern Circuit huts; the biggest and best of them with a large communal area and kitchen as well as an outdoor area with picnic benches.